ggerganov/llama.cpp/README-sycl.md

 4. Device selection and execution of llama.cpp

-There are two modes to select device:
+There are two device selection modes:

 - Single device: Use one device assigned by user.
 - Multiple devices: Detect and choose all devices which have same top Max compute units automatically.